hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 A menu-driven administration tool for managing LTM datagroups and URL categories on F5 BIG-IP systems.

+## Why This Tool?

+SSL Orchestrator (SSLO) policies rely heavily on datagroups and URL categories for traffic classification.
+While you can add sites directly to SSLO policies, this approach has limitations:

+- SSLO uses iAppLX to generate APM policies under the hood
+- Each host added directly becomes an expression in the policy
+- Large lists degrade policy performance

+**The recommended approach:** Use external datagroups or URL categories for large lists.
+They're optimized for fast lookups and keep policies clean.
+This tool makes managing those lists practical.

 ## Features

 - **Datagroup Management** - Create, view, export, and delete internal and external datagroups